johnstrand/squawk-react/README.md

 The type T describes the root object of the store, and the argument is the initial state.

-Any time an event is referenced, it is one of the root properties of T (via keyof T)
+Any time an event is referenced, it is one of the root properties of T (via keyof T).
+Squawk also handles events without data, by adding a property of type never to the type T.

 The function returns an object with 5 methods: